The Complete Guide to Starting Cello Lessons

 Also, get a case to protect your cello and make sure to control the room temperature during winter and summer.
 Using a rosin is a good idea too.
 This way, the student can experience the best quality of learning possible.

-2. Place the cello where your child can easily access
+Place the cello where you can easily access

-The more accessible your cello is, the more likely your child is to practice regularly.
-Instead of hiding the cello away in a small room or attic, try placing it in the child’s bedroom or living room.
-That way, they can easily sit down and play a few tunes whenever they have time.
+The more accessible your cello is, the more likely you or your child is to practice regularly.
+Instead of hiding the cello away in a small room or attic, try placing it in the bedroom, office or living room.
+That way, the student can easily sit down and play a few tunes whenever they have time.

 Listening to different types of music is a fun way to expand your musical knowledge and improve your cello skills.
 You can start by arranging a regular “listening time” with your child, where you both can enjoy listening to music together and talk about songs.

 Don’t forget to check out online performances, such as those available on the MET website or subscribe to YouTube channels of major international orchestras!
-The more your child listens and learns, the better their cello playing will become.
+The more you listen and appreciate music, the better the cello playing will become.

 It’s also a good idea to schedule some time for them to just play the cello without any pressure, letting them to simply explore and enjoy the music.
 Some teachers suggest using a timer or planner during practice sessions to keep things on track.

-Q. What size cello should I get for a beginner?
+What size cello should I get as a beginner?

 Here are some guidelines for sizing a cello to the player, along with the suggested ages: